 We receive a number of phone calls at our office weekly concerning clients asking for advice concerning how residential or commercial rental property should be owned by them.
 We first start by explaining the options for the ownership of the rental.
 Those options are as follows:

-(2) The real estate can be owned by the client and his or her spouse as joint tenants with right of survivorship.
-This titling mechanism would allow the property to pass to the surviving spouse outside of probate upon the death of either spouse.
+- The real estate can be owned by the client and his or her spouse as joint tenants with the right of survivorship.
+This tilting mechanism would allow the property to pass to the surviving spouse outside of probate upon the death of either spouse.

 We have a few clients who have dozens of properties owned by one limited liability company and we have other clients who have a separate limited liability company for each of their rentals.
 The norm, however, is somewhere in-between where an individual would have approximately five to ten properties owned by one limited liability company.
 Even in these types of situations, it is always our recommendation that individuals also have liability insurance as well as an umbrella policy which can be very valuable in these types of situations.

 Therefore, when trying to determine what your options are concerning the ownership of the rental real estate, please contact an attorney who is familiar with this area of the law and they can assist you as well as your accountant and insurance provider to make sure that you understand all of your potential options and the risks and benefits associated with each of these options.